IvanCastillo1986/cyber-home-lab/wazuh/Log-Collection.md

 </remote>
 ```

-Let’s break down what each tag is doing:
+Let’s break down what each tag is doing:<br>
 * `<connection>`:  the type of connection to accept.
 This property accepts `syslog` or `secure` as values.
 * `<port>`:  port used to listen for incoming syslog messages from endpoints.
 * `<protocol>`:  protocol used to listen for incoming syslog messages from endpoints.
 This property accepts `tcp` or `udp` as values.